oplz/DormantBioLabResources/README.md

 Shield: [![CC BY 4.0][cc-by-shield]][cc-by]

-This work © 2022 by [Yiunfan Hu](https://github.com/croissantderp) is licensed under a [Creative Commons Attribution 4.0 International License][cc-by].
+All works related to 3D printing are by [Yiunfan Hu](https://github.com/croissantderp), and are licensed under a [Creative Commons Attribution 4.0 International License][cc-by].

 [![CC BY 4.0][cc-by-image]][cc-by]